dev-co/wearealive/README.md

 # wearealive

-update: 2024 an we are still here
+update: 2024 and we are still here